eduardocruzpalacios/tasks-manager-java-mysql-connector/README.md

 |control|the flow of the application and the execution class|
 |gui|the graphics|
 |tools|static methods for frequently needs, such as asking for a String to the user|

+## Testing
+- Unit tests are made with JUnit 5
+- Only model classes are tested